nikpocuca/math1mp3/spring-2020/syllabus.md

 If you are absent from the university for a minor medical reason, lasting fewer than 3 days, you may report your absence, once per term, without documentation, using the McMaster Student Absence Form.
 Absences for a longer duration or for other reasons must be reported to your Faculty/Program office, with documentation, and relief from term work may not necessarily be granted.
 When using the MSAF, report your absence to `pocucan@mcmaster.ca`.
 You must then contact Nikola Pocuca immediately (within 2 working days) by email to learn what relief may be granted for the work you have missed, and relevant details such as revised deadlines, or time and location of a make-up exam.
 Please note that the MSAF may not be used for term work worth 25% or more, nor can it be used for the final examination.
 Further details can be found here: https://www.mcmaster.ca/msaf/index.html and here: http://academiccalendars.romcmaster.ca/content.php?catoid=13&navoid=2208#Requests_for_Relief_for_Missed_Academic_Term_Work

-Should an accommodation for missed work be granted, the percentage for a missed test will be added to your final exam.
-The percentage for a missed assignment or quiz will be distributed amongst your remaining assignments or quizzes.
+Should an accommodation for missed work be granted, the percentage for a missed test or assignment will be added to your final exam.

 If you must miss a lecture, it is your responsibility to find out what was covered.
 The best way to do this is to borrow a classmate's notes, read them over, and then ask your instructor if there is something that you do not understand.